-- 5.1 5.3 and 5.8 required for currently contracted QHP Issuers.
-All questions required for new Applicant entrants. - 5.1 QHP Applicant must comply with 2019 Patient-Centered Benefit Plan Designs.
-Applicant must complete and upload through System for Electronic Rate and Form Filing (SERFF) the Plans and Benefits template located at [link to 2019 Plans and Benefits Template].
+Questions 5.1 - 5.3, 5.8, and 5.9 are required for currently contracted Applicants.
+All questions are required for new entrant Applicants.

+5.1 Applicant must comply with 2019 Patient-Centered Benefit Plan Designs.
+Applicant must complete and upload through System for Electronic Rate and Form Filing (SERFF) the Plans and Benefits template located at link to 2019 Plans and Benefits Template.